 In addition to working in philanthropy for many years, he has consulted with numerous nonprofit organizations and national and global philanthropies on advancing racial equity inside of their institutions and through their investment strategies.

-Villanueva holds two decrees from the Gillings Global School of Public Health at The University of North Carolina at Chapel Hill.
+Villanueva holds two degrees from the Gillings Global School of Public Health at The University of North Carolina at Chapel Hill.
 Edgar is an enrolled member of the Lumbee Tribe of North Carolina and resides in Brooklyn, NY.

 CC comes to the Satterberg Foundation as the first Director of Programs and Strategic Initiatives.
 CC has spent her time working with nonprofits focused on equity and changing educational outcomes for underserved children; she previously worked at Rainier Scholars and TAF (Technology Access Foundation).
 Prior to working in the nonprofit sector, CC spent many years working in software as an engineer and project manager for GE Healthcare (formerly PHAMIS, Inc.).
 She is very involved in her community, both locally and nationally.
 She currently serves on the boards of Andrus Family Fund, Charlotte Martin Foundation, Philanthropy Northwest, and The Bush School.
 She previously served as the National President of the Yale Black Alumni Association and on Yale’s Board of Governors.